This page has been visited times since 1st december 1999.

 Because Paul Robson and David Winter decided to revive the Odyssey and let you discover the very first video game system, or just revive some nice moments of your life if you were there when the video game industry just started 25 years ago.

-Both David and Paul have been involved in emulation since 1996, and their perpetual love for emulation never ended.
-Since David is a computer and video game collector who loves repairing his old machines, and since Paul is a talented programer who also knows how to reverse-engineer a system, they wanted to design an emulator for the Odyssey.
-If this idea stayed in their mind for years, this was due to the only missing thing until it became availble a few weeks ago: the schematics of the Odyssey.
-Once they got those schematics, they decided to study them in order to make an emulator, which is now available for free.
+Both David and Paul have been involved in emulation since 1996.
+David is a video game historian, and Paul is a talented programer who also knows how to reverse-engineer a system.
+They wanted to design an emulator for the Odyssey.
+If this idea stayed in their mind for years, this was due to the only missing thing until they found it: the Odyssey schematic, which allowed them to to study the design and make a free emulator.

 How is it possible to make an Odyssey emulator ?

-The Odyssey is an analog system which does not use a computer running a software to produce the games.
-The Odyssey is a small analog computer made of several basic parts.
-Some were not relevant in the development of the emulator because they only concerned the generation of the video signals.
+Although digital, Odyssey does not use a computer running a software to produce the games.
+Odyssey uses several circuits which communicate between themselves with digital signals.
+Some circuits were not relevant in the development of the emulator because they only concerned the generation of the video signals.
 Some others were necessary to produce the games, and those ones were emulated.
 The emulator reproduces the operation of those parts, thus giving the impression of playing with a real Odyssey on a PC.

 What does the emulator offer ?

-The Odyssey is so basic that it mainly consists in two sort of parts: the electronic system, and the numerous accessories required to play most of the games it offered.
+The Odyssey is so basic that its electronic system requires the use of numerous accessories to play most of the games: carton cards, plastic chips, dice, overlays, etc.

 The system is completely emulated.
 The rifle extension is also emulated through the mouse, thus allowing to play the rifle games.

-All the cartridges are implemented, including the ultra rare #11 and #12.
-Their emulation is not a remake of their effects on the system.
-The emulator reads the configuration the cartridges, and acts on all the internal parts of the Odyssey as if it was a real one.
-This means that all the 26 Odyssey games are emulated, but most of their accessories are missing.
+All the cartridges are implemented, including the unreleased #11 and very rare #12.
+The emulator reads the configuration the cartridges and acts on all the internal parts of the Odyssey as if it was a real one.
+This means that all of the 26 Odyssey games are emulated, but most of their accessories are missing.

-All the accessories are not implemented yet, because a lot of artwork is required to put them on screen.
-Moreover, a basic manager for those accessories is required, but this is by far the easiest task to do.
-For now, the overlays are usable, and two of them are implemented: TENNIS and FOOTBALL.
-Since the overlays were not mandatory for using the system, the emulator can either run the games with or without the overlays.
+All the accessories are not implemented yet, because a lot of artwork is required to implement them.
+Moreover, additional (and eventually complex) software to manage those accessories is required.
+For now, the overlays are usable, and two of them are implemented: Tennis and Football.
+Since the overlays were not mandatory to use the system, the emulator can play the games with or without them.

-A last detail: the controllers of the odyssey have three knobs.
-Two are used to move the players, and a third one controls the "english" (ball deviation).
-Since the english level cannot be seen on the screen (but on the controllers), the level is shown using two little spots on the extremities of the players.
+A last detail: the controllers of the odyssey use three knobs: two for the motion of the player and one to control the english.
+Since the english level cannot be seen on the screen, the level is shown using two little spots on the extremities of the players.

 Current development status:

-The emulator is still in early development stage, and requires quite a lot of work to be done.
-For now, the only games which don't require missing accessories are TENNIS, TABLE TENNIS, VOLLEYBALL and FOOTBALL (partial).
+The emulator is still in early development stage and requires quite a lot of work to be complete.
+For now, the only games which don't require missing accessories are Tennis, Table Tennis, Volleyball and Football (partial).
+Still, you can enjoy playing Tennis with or without the overlay.

 Artwork contributions needed:

-In order to improve the emulator and make it much easier of use, we need to add some artrwork.
-If you want to contribute, you only have to deal with the following rules: your artwork must look exactly like the original Odyssey stuff, and you should supply your pictures in large definition so we can always reduce it if we decide to use a lower resolution.
+Additional artwork is obviously needed to improve the emulator.
+If you want to contribute, your only rules to respect are the following: your artwork must look exactly like the original Odyssey stuff, and you should supply your artwork in large definition so that we can eventually resize it.
 We are aware that the actual 320x200 resolution is insufficient, but the sections requiring artwork will use higher resolutions.

 What we need:

 We need a nice front-end too.
 As a matter of fact, most of the Odyssey cartridges allow playing several games, and only the rules and accessories of those games change.
-The front-end will allow accessing to the original documentation of the games (typically nice scans of the manuals), and will have to show the games, either with different pictures, or animated pictures.
-Since we can't display the whole manual of the games, the front-end will briefly explain the selected game, so the user knows what he/she can play with.
+The front-end will allow accessing to the original documentation of the games and will show thumbnails or small animations of those games.
+Since we can't display the whole manual of the games, the front-end will briefly explain the selected game so that the user knows how to play.

 We will of course add a small section describing the story of the Odyssey.
 Users will then go to our site to get more information.